-Spray a light coating of a high-quality lubricating and anti-corrosive solution such as, WD40 or Innox onto bearings and other working components.
-The use of a fine extension nozzle will help to reach concealed components and minimise overspray.
+Spray a light coating of a high-quality lubricating and anti-corrosive solution such as WD40® or Innox® onto bearings and other working components.
+The use of a fine extension nozzle will help to reach concealed components and minimize overspray.
 Do not flood surfaces - they only need to be dampened by the liquid.
 Clean up any overspray or excess immediately using a soft cloth as it may affect paint finishes.